 Autopsies are performed in the state of California and across the country as a means of ascertaining the cause of death.
 There exist fairly strict parameters regarding the circumstances in which autopsies are undertaken.
-Understanding this reality, you may want to know if it is possible refuse an autopsy.
+Understanding this reality, you may want to know if it is possible to refuse an autopsy.

 Two Primary Types of Autopsies